Shyam Srinivasan

 Shyam Srinivasan (born 2 February 1962) is an Indian banker and former Managing Director & Chief Executive Officer of Federal Bank, a major private commercial bank in India.

 Education

 Shyam Srinivasan completed his Bachelor of Engineering (B.E.) degree from Regional Engineering College, Tiruchirappalli (now known as National Institute of Technology, Tiruchirappalli) and his PGDM from Indian Institute of Management, Calcutta.
 He has also participated in a Leadership Development Program at the London Business School.

 Career

 He has spent over 30 years with multinational banks in India, the Middle East and South East Asia, working primarily in retail lending, cards, wealth management and SME banking.
-Previously he has worked at WIPRO, Citi Bank and Standard Chartered, where he was on the Global Executive Forum (the top 100 executives) from 2004 to 2010.
+Previously he has worked at WIPRO, Citibank and Standard Chartered, where he was on the Global Executive Forum (the top 100 executives) from 2004 to 2010.

-Citi Bank
+Citibank

-Srinivasan joined Citi Bank in its early years in the 1990s and worked in numerous roles until leaving the organisation in August 2001 as the VP & chief operating officer of the consumer banking wing.
+Srinivasan joined Citibank in its early years in the 1990s and worked in numerous roles until leaving the organisation in August 2001 as the VP & chief operating officer of the consumer banking wing.